Offshore Engineering in the Arctic (OFF650)

 Knowledge

-• Have a basic understanding of the mechanics of ice and material properties in Arctic conditions.
+• Have a basic understanding of the properties of ice and materials for use in cold climates

-• Get updated information about oil and gas resources in the Arctic.
+• Get a background for assessing aspects related to the development of oil and gas resources in the Arctic

-• Have basic knowledge of Arctic law and logistics.
+• Have a basic knowledge of Arctic law and logistics

 Skills

-• Skills in managing offshore structures in the Arctic.
+• Skills in managing offshore constructions and vessels in the Arctic

-• Competence developed through lectures and project work related to a relevant case study.
+• Competence developed through lectures and project work related to one relevant topic

 Required prerequisite knowledge